amorris28/artificial_ecosystem_selection/README.md

 a standard laptop/desktop computer with the exception of the script `04-dada2.R` which should be run on a computing cluster.
 An example slurm batch script to run this file is at `analysis/scripts/dada2.sbatch`, which may need to be modified for your computing environment.
-The `dada2` scripts expect a machine with 28 cores and 117 GB of ram.
+The `dada2` script expects a machine with 28 cores and 117 GB of ram.

 If you would like to use the exact same versions of `R` packages as I have